 | DVD (2)

 Kes is one of the most astute, engaged films about education and what it takes for kids to be excited about learning or passionate about anything, really, whether in the classroom or roaming the fields with a feathered friend.

 Simply, the filmmakers have brought the background of the boy's life vividly into reality.

 Terrific performances, illuminated by Chris Menges' naturalistic but often evocative photography.

-It's one of the most powerful coming-of-age stories ever told and contains passages of great beauty.
+One of the most powerful coming-of-age stories ever told, containing passages of great beauty.

 Kes, admirably photographed by Chris Menges (who was camera operator on Poor Cow) is not to be lightly dismissed; and Loach's success with young players especially makes one eager to see his forthcoming film for the Save the Children Fund.

 One of the nation's finest film-makers at an early peak.